maalcantar/tb-omics/README.md

 This repo contains the code to reproduce the analysis completed in "Metabolic profiling of tuberculosis-exposed patient cohort predicts progressor status."
 Our analyses use previously collected metabolome measurements from a cohort of tuberculosis-exposed individuals to (1) develop and optimize supervised machine learning approaches for predicting progression to active tuberculosis from metabolic profiles and (2) identify common metabolic signatures of tuberculosis progression.

-Collection of metabolomics data was described in [Citation] and can also be found at [Link], but is included in `data/external` for completeness.
+Collection of metabolomics data was described in Weiner et al.[^fn1] and can also be found on [Metabolomics Workbench](https://www.metabolomicsworkbench.org/data/DRCCMetadata.php?Mode=Project&ProjectID=PR000666) but is included in `data/external` for completeness.

 ## Reproducing analyses
 The code is also accompanied by a Makefile, which can be used to re-run the analyses and re-make the figures and tables presented in the paper.